aws/iot-atlas/src/hugo/content/en-us/implementations/aws/telemetry_archiving/iot_analytics1/_index.md

 ## QuickSight Visualization

-Your datasets have been created, but to populate them we need to run them.
-We didn't set a schedule so we will run them now.
-Execute the command, or run your dataset from the console.
+Your datasets have been created, but they are empty.
+To populate them we need to run them.
+We didn't set a schedule so we will run them manually now.
+Execute the command below, or choose to run your dataset from the console.

 ```yaml
 aws iotanalytics create-dataset-content --dataset-name raw_data